Barbary–Portuguese conflicts: Portuguese expedition to Oran, 1677

 On August 1, 1677, a Portuguese naval force was assembled to relieve the city of Oran, which was under siege by Muslim forces.
 Although the exact actions taken by the force are unclear, it is believed they captured two enemy ships.

 Combat off Tétouan, 1692

 In July 1692, a Portuguese fleet intercepted a group of Algerian corsairs off Tétouan.
 After a combat, the Portuguese forces set one of the corsair ships on fire and captured another, rescuing a Spanish vessel in the process.

 Combat near Mamora, 1694

 In the summer of 1694, Portuguese frigates Nossa Senhora da Boaventura, Nossa Senhora da Penha de França, and others engaged a corsair ship from Algiers off Mamora, forcing it to run aground.

+18th century

 Nossa Senhora do Pópulo incident, 1702

 In 1702, a report came of the capture of the patacho Nossa Senhora do Pópulo by corsairs from Algiers on its route between Lisbon and Mazagan, the crew was later rescued.